Drone Operator Services

 Fully Licensed

-Icelandic Transport Authority (ICETRA / Samgöngustofa) certified operators with all required permits and insurance for commercial aerial filming in Iceland.
+Icelandic Transport Authority (ICETRA / Samgöngustofa) certified operators with all needed permits and insurance for commercial aerial filming in Iceland.

 Regulation Experts